Jaymon/caches/README.md

 import caches
 ```

-Caches will take care of parsing the url and creating the redis connection.
+Caches will take care of parsing the url and creating the redis connection, automatically, so after the import Caches will be ready to use.

 ### Interface

-All caches caching classes have a similar interface, they take passed in constructor `args` and
-concat them to create a key:
+All caches caching classes have a similar interface, they take passed in constructor `*args` and concat them to create a key:

 ```python
 c = KeyCache('foo', 'bar', 'che')
 print c.key # foo.bar.che
 ```

-If you would like to init your cache object with a value, use the `data` kwarg:
+If you would like to init your cache object with a value, use the `data` `**kwarg`:

 ```python
 c = KeyCache('foo', data="boom!")